wajihahmed/openam-auth-ct/README.md

    http://host:port/openam/XUI/#login/&module=CTAuth or if using Legacy UI http://host:port/openam/UI/Login?module=CTAuth

-   This should provide a valid OpenAM session.
+   This should Single Sign you into OpenAM AND provide a valid OpenAM session.

    Note: Assumption here is that ClearTrust and OpenAM are in the same
-         physical domain.
+         cookie domain.

    By default OpenAM authentication framework looks for user profile existance in it's known data repositories.
 However, you could use ignoreProfile option if your integration does not require a user to be searched from ClearTrust's user repository.
 Check the OpenAM documentation for more info about ignoreProfile option.

+3. You can also use the test.sh curl wrapper shell script to test the module.